Fundacio-i2CAT/PLMN-GraphSim/docs/scenarios/single_tier_architecture/analysis.md

 ## Evolution of Number of Entries per UPF and GUPF over time

-One could argue that memory can be optim
+One could argue that memory can be optimized and is somehow implementation dependent, but the number of entries is a more abstract metric that indicates the actual state the UPFs need to maintain, no matter how you later implement the data structures.